Ernie Bond (bushman): Early life

 Ernest Bond was born in Hobart, Tasmania, on 26 July 1891 to Frank Bond (1856–1931) and his wife, Sarah Emma Cowburn.
 His father was a bark-mill owner, property developer, and a politician, first in the House of Assembly (1903–1906) and the Legislative Council (1909–1921).

 Adamsfield and the beginnings of Gordonvale

-In September 1927, Bond began working a mining lease at Adamsfield where he sought osmoridium.
+In September 1927, Bond began working a mining lease at Adamsfield where he sought osmiridium.
 After seven years as a miner, in March 1934 he ventured into the Vale of Rasselas accompanied by Paddy Hartnett and eventually purchased 81 hectares of land at a place he named Gordonvale, 14 km north of Adamsfield.
 A homestead was built and part of the land was cleared for fruit and vegetable gardens.
 He grazed sheep (unsuccessfully), had cows for milk and butter, and kept bees for honey.
 In 1937 he began selling vegetables and jars of preserved fruit to the shops at Adamsfield.
 At times, he employed as many as six men to help with the work.